Security-Onion-Solutions/securityonion-docs/playbook.rst

 ------------------------------

 When you are ready to start alerting on your Play, change the Status of the play to ``Active``.
 This will create :ref:`hive` case template & the :ref:`elastalert` config.
 Any edits made to the Play in Playbook will automatically update the :ref:`elastalert` configuration and :ref:`hive` case template.

+The Elastalert rules are located under ``/opt/so/rules/elastalert/playbook/<PlayID>.yml``.
+Elastalert rules created by Playbook will run every 3 minutes, with a ``buffer_time`` of 5 minutes.

 Viewing Playbook Alerts
 -----------------------